blkFinch/blkfinch.github.io/_notes/Public/Hypersigils.md

 The theory behind hypersigils is closesly related to the idea of Anti-Mimesis or [[Life imitates art]].
 If the natural world  will inevitably form itself around art then it makes sense to create art in a way that will cause the world to change in a manner in accordance with our desires.

+Because [[Hypersigils are formed by deeply identifying with a narrative work]], there exists the danger with any great art that we may become transfixed by it- and the tragedy that befalls its characters may befall us in kind- creating [[Negative Hypersigils]]

 [[Steps for creating a hypersigil]]

 ___